bcit-ci/CodeIgniter/user_guide_src/source/libraries/loader.rst

 		:param	bool	$return: Whether to return the loaded view
 		:returns:	View content string if $return is set to TRUE, otherwise CI_Loader instance (method chaining)
 		:rtype:	mixed
+		:throws:	RuntimeException	If unable to load the requsted file

 		This method is used to load your View files.
 If you haven't read the :doc:`Views <../general/views>` section of the user guide it is